 4 Foods Children Should Eat When They Have the Flu

-‘Mommy, I don’t feel good.”
-Quite possibly, one of the most dreaded phrases in all of parenthood.
-And it usually comes either in the middle of the night or when you have somewhere important to go.
-When your little one is sick with the flu, you’ll do just about anything to get them back to healthy as quickly as possible.
-These immune-boosting foods will help your child feel better faster.
+When your little ones are sick with the flu, you’ll do just about anything to get them back to feeling healthy as quickly as possible.
+These immune-boosting foods are some of the best things to eat when sick, and they will help your child feel better faster.

 I’m a Little Teapot

 You may know that ginger ale calms the stomach, soothing indigestion and fighting nausea, but did you know that ginger is also full of virus-fighters?
 Ginger reduces oxidative stress and inflammation, boosting the immune system.
 It contains gingerol, which is a natural cough suppressant, as well as shagelol, which has antimicrobial properties.

 A warm ginger tea may be what’s best for your toddler’s upset stomach, sweetened with honey to taste.

 - Place one teaspoon of finely chopped or grated ginger root in a mug with boiling water.
 Let steep for 5–10 minutes and strain to remove the ginger.
 Add honey to taste.